secretstartups/handbook/hiring/recruiting-framework/ces-contract-processes/index.html.md

    - From the GreenHouse profile, under tools, click to email the new team member
    - From the template drop down list select: Contract Info Request - Safeguard
    - Send Email
+1. The Candidate Experience Specailist will check if there is a probationary period.
+    - Go to [Probationary Periods for Team Members Employed by a PEO](https://about.gitlab.com/handbook/people-group/contracts-and-international-expansion/#probation-periods-of-team-members-employed-through-a-peo) and check the candidate's country.
+    - Enter the duration of the probationary period (if any) in the "Offer Details".
+If there isn't one, put "None" in that field.
-1. When the new team member provides the necessary details the Candidate Experience Specialist will save the required forms of ID, update GreenHouse offer details and generates the Safeguard form out of GreenHouse.
+1. When the new team member provides the necessary details, the Candidate Experience Specialist will update GreenHouse offer details and generate the PEO form out of GreenHouse.
    - Offer Details
    - Update
-   - Work Authorization ID
    - Nationality
-   - Country of Citizenship
-   - Level of Role
-   - Position Category
-   - Travel Percentage
    - Save
    - Navigate to Offer Documents
    - Generate
    - Click in the white space below Select templates
-   - Select Safeguard - Template from the drop down list
+   - Select PEO New Hire Template from the drop down list
    - Generate
    - Send with DocuSign
    - Template: Offer through DocuSign - Safeguard
    - To User: yourself
    - Add our single point of contact at Safeguard and the global email address to the list of CC email addresses.
 If they are not populating automatically you can find their contact details in 1password => People Operations Vault => Entity & Co-employer HR Contacts.
-   - Attachments: Choose Files
-   - Select the saved forms of ID file
-   - Open
    - Preview on DocuSign
    - Select the new team member's name in the upper left hand corner
    - Edit Recipients